viehgroup/Extended-AES-with-Custom-Configurable/README.md

 This application makes it difficult to crack the cipher text as the key is only known to the sender and receiver of the message.
 The plain text is also encrypted using AES encryption which makes it more secure and encryption is done faster.
 The original plain text is first replaced with some random characters the AES encryption is performed on replaced text.
 Padding bits are then added to this encrypted text.
-Thus the cipher text becomes impossible to crack
+Thus the cipher text becomes impossible to crack.

 Project Created under: VIEH Group (Social- @viehgroup)
 Credits: Karthikeya Sai Madepalli (github- @karthikeyamade)